OpenSwiftUIProject/ProtobufKit/README.md

 [^1]: Under macOS + Build for profiling option, ProtobufKit's ProtobufKit.o is 142KB while [swift-protobuf](https://github.com/apple/swift-protobuf)'s SwiftProtobuf.o is 5.7MB
 [^2]: WASI support will be added in the future
+[^3]: Compatibility with SwiftUI may break in the future SwiftUI release